 Edwin Lankester, who became Director after Flower, spoke highly of his predecessor, saying, 'He went to great pains to make the Museum under his care a delight to the eye'.

-From the much-loved Mammals gallery to the displays to be revealed this summer in Hintze Hall, Flower's approach to beautiful exhibitions endures.
+From the much-loved Mammals gallery to the new displays in Hintze Hall, Flower's approach to beautiful exhibitions endures.